Open licenses to protect and share your data

 The best way to promote the sharing and unlimited use of your data is to choose a reuse license.
 The most open Creative Commons license is the CC0 license.
 When you choose this license, you remove all barriers and place your work in the public domain.
 In any case, and in accordance with the principles of scientific integrity, you will be cited as the creator of the data.

 For the visibility, sharing and possible reuse of your data, we recommend avoiding legal restrictions (e.g. all rights reserved, copyright) that do not respect the principle of openness.
-In application of the FAIR principles, we recommend that data and metadata be published with a clear, legible and as open as possible licence to use, in order to avoid legal ambiguities that could limit their reuse.
+In application of the FAIR principles, and according to the Open Definition of the Open Knowledge Foundation, we recommend that data and metadata be published with a clear, legible and as open as possible licence to use, in order to avoid legal ambiguities that could limit their reuse.
+This is why we recommend using the CC0 license for data, and CC BY for articles.

 Not all data can be openly shared.
 There may be privacy concerns, issues of commercial confidentiality, questions of security, of sensitvie data, etc. which preclude full open data sharing.
-That's why Unil's position whit sharing is “as open as possible, as closed as necessary”.
+In order to take account of these possible limitations, Unil therefore advocates the approach of sharing “as open as possible, as closed as necessary”.

 For questions related to business issues, intellectual property or patents, you can contact the PACTT (Powering Academia-industry Collaborations and Technology Transfer).